seabbs/badtobetter/better/README.md

 Below we provide a simple workflow for a single input (which has now been renamed to match the function it is calling).
-We also provide a `targets` based workflow (see `_targets.Rmd` for more on this) to run the full analysis across an arbitary number of countries (specified as `json` in the input folder) with caching for each interim step (i.e. they only update if a dependency has changed).
+We also provide a `targets` based workflow (see `_targets.Rmd` for more on this or `targets.md` for a rendered version) to run the full analysis across an arbitary number of countries (specified as `json` in the input folder) with caching for each interim step (i.e. they only update if a dependency has changed).

 There are many other workflows that would be considered best practice here.
 For example, we also might want to consider using `Make` or a